Charle Young

-Charle Edward Young (born Charlie Edward Young; February 5, 1951) is an American former professional football player who was a tight end for 13 seasons in the National Football League (NFL).
+Charles Edward Young (February 5, 1951 – May 6, 2026) was an American professional football player who was a tight end for 13 seasons in the National Football League (NFL).
 He played college football for the USC Trojans and was selected by the Philadelphia Eagles in the first round of the 1973 NFL draft.
 He played in the NFL for the Eagles (1973–1976), the Los Angeles Rams (1977–1979), the San Francisco 49ers (1980–1982), and the Seattle Seahawks (1983–1985).

 Early life

 Young attended Edison High School in Fresno, California, where he led his high school basketball team to the valley playoffs.
 Following high school, he went on to a college and professional career playing football.

 College career

-A unanimous first-team All-America in 1972, Young appeared in the Hula Bowl and College All-Star Game.
+A unanimous first-team All-American in 1972, Young appeared in the Hula Bowl and College All-Star Game.
 A First-team All-Conference selection, he led USC to a Pacific-8 Conference title and a national championship in 1972.
 Named USC's Lineman of the Year in 1972, Young set a school record for receptions by a tight end with 62.
 In three seasons, he amassed 1,008 receiving yards and ten touchdowns.
 He was inducted into the College Football Hall of Fame in 2004.